Judas Iscariot: Other

-Dr. M. Scott Peck, a psychologist, wrote about his dealings with a woman that was apparently possessed by a demonic being that identified itself as Judas.
-While the exorcism was initially successful, the woman seemed to revert back into possession.

 Role in apocrypha

 Judas has been a figure of great interest to esoteric groups, such as many Gnostic sects.
 Irenaeus records the beliefs of one Gnostic sect, the Cainites, who believed that Judas was an instrument of the Sophia, Divine Wisdom, thus earning the hatred of the Demiurge.
 His betrayal of Jesus thus was a victory over the materialist world.
 The Cainites later split into two groups, disagreeing over the ultimate significance of Jesus in their cosmology.

-The Syriac Infancy Gospel
+Syriac Infancy Gospel

 The Syriac Infancy Gospel borrows from some of the different versions of the Infancy Gospel of Thomas.
 However, it adds many of its own tales, probably from local legends, including one of Judas.
 This pseudepigraphic work tells how Judas, as a boy, was possessed by Satan, who caused him to bite himself or anyone else present.
 In one of these attacks, Judas bit the young Jesus in the side; and, by touching Him, Satan was exorcised.
 It further states that the side which Judas supposedly bit was the same side that was pierced by the Holy Lance at the Crucifixion.